reklai/hyprCompanion/README.md

-# HyprGroup
+# HyprCompanion

 A Hyprland Lua plugin for controlling native groups like tabs.

-HyprGroup plugs into the Hyprland ecosystem without replacing Hyprland's window model.
+This plugs into the Hyprland ecosystem without replacing Hyprland's window model.
 It uses native Hyprland groups as the real container layer, then adds focused keybinds, a persistent Quickshell menu, and a vertical Container List for managing grouped windows as one working stack.

 Use it when several related windows should occupy one workspace slot: editor, tests, docs, terminal, browser, chat, or any other small workflow cluster.